 - Monterey Jack* – Salsa Verde Chicken Enchiladas

 Legumes (plant protein)

 Request a Consultation

-Amaris is currently studying at the University of Maryland and will be graduating in the spring of 2021 with a dietetics major and business minor.
+Amaris completed a Dietetic Degree and Business Minor from the University of Maryland.
 Amaris loves blogging and is our Student Director of Social Media.
-She was a Peer Nutrition Coach at the University of Maryland Health Center her Junior year.
+She was also a Peer Nutrition Coach at the University of Maryland Health Center her Junior year.